Borderline personality disorder (BPD)

 - evidence to show the treatment is effective.

 We have included details below of some of the therapies that your doctor may offer you.
 But these are not available everywhere.
 And your doctor may recommend other types of talking therapy.

 Your doctor should also think about:

 - how much you are willing to engage with therapy,

 If your doctor decides that talking therapies are not suitable, they should explain why.

-The goal of BPD is to help you accept that your emotions are real and acceptable.
+The goal of DBT is to help you accept that your emotions are real and acceptable.
 And to challenge how you respond to those emotions by being open to ideas and opinions which are different to your own.

 DBT usually involves weekly individual and group sessions.
 And you should be given an out-of-hours contact number to call if your symptoms get worse.

 DBT is based on teamwork.
 You'll be expected to work with your therapist and the other people in your group sessions.
 In turn, the therapists work together as a team.